The Korea Times

-Newspaper headquarters
+Description

 The newspaper's headquarters is located in the same building with Hankook Ilbo on Sejong-daero between Sungnyemun and Seoul Station in Seoul, South Korea.

-The publication also hosts major operations in New York City and Los Angeles.
+The paper is not to be confused with The Korea Daily News, a 1904 to 1910 newspaper which briefly ran under the title Korea Times.
+It is also unrelated to another paper by Lee Myo-muk, Ha Kyong-tok and Kim Yong-ui in September 1945.

 History

 The Korea Times was founded by Helen Kim five months into the 1950-53 Korean War.
 The first issue on November 1 was a two-page tabloid.
 It was printed six days a week, skipping Mondays, and cost 100 won.
 Kim set out to start the paper in 1949 when she became president of Ewha Womans University, and the initial editorial team came from Ewha's English literature professors.

 Publication began in Seoul after United Nations forces retook Seoul following the Second Battle of Seoul but moved to Busan on January 3, 1951, during the Third Battle of Seoul, with members of the editorial staff leaving Seoul on the last train before Chinese forces took the capital.
 Prior to leaving the city, a group of five staffers went to Mugyo-dong for food and drink, where they were nearly shot by young South Korean military police who demanded to see their IDs and asked "Why do you all make a fuss with drinking in this emergency time?"
 Prior to evacuation, the paper's editorial office was in the fourth floor of the "fire-gutted" Capitol building, and printing was done at a shop in Bongnae-dong.
 Publication resumed after 15 days after relocating to Busan, the headlines were handwritten.

 The paper maintained close relations with the Syngman Rhee administration, but began to criticize the president due to his interference in its publication.
-On April 23, 1954, the paper was acquired by Chang Key-young, then president of the Chosun Ilbo and later founder of the Hankook Ilbo.
+On April 23, 1954, the paper was acquired by Chang Key-young, then president of The Chosun Ilbo and later founder of the Hankook Ilbo.